 The majority of companies are able to make informed decisions based on the real-time information these devices can provide.
-Combined with other technological innovations, this can contribute to more efficient short- and long-term decisions.
+Combined with other technological innovations such as smart cladding, this can contribute to more efficient short- and long-term decisions.

 Equipment failures can wreak havoc on a company’s production schedule.
 This results in a significant loss of revenue, especially when repairs can take a long time.
 This makes prevention a priority for the majority of companies.

 One of the increasingly common methods is through predictive maintenance.
 This has been done with a variety of technologies, depending on the equipment a company uses.
 The widespread adoption of this technology has had a domino effect in various areas.